 We’ve all heard of ethical fashion brands that help people, right?
 Either they’re women supporting women, or businesses that are reviving and maintaining artisanal fashion techniques and styles.
-But what about beauty brands?
-Can’t they do the same thing?
+But did you know there are also Fair Trade beauty brands helping those in need, too?

-Indeed they can!
-The Body Shop was one of the first beauty brands ever that pointed out how using Brazil or Shea nut oil can help save communities of people that live in delicate habitats like rain forests.
-And since then, Fair Trade beauty brands have grown and grown.
+The Body Shop was one of the first beauty brands to use Fair Trade.
+They showed us that using Fair Trade Brazil or Shea nut oil can help save communities.
+Especially those of people who live in delicate habitats, such as rain forests.
+And since then, Fair Trade beauty brands have just grown and grown!

 For those who still didn’t know, Fair Trade is a social movement that helps workers and small businesses in developing countries achieve better trading conditions.
 Members of the movement advocate the payment of higher prices to workers, as well as improved social and environmental standards.
 This form of social sustainability offers better trading conditions to marginalised producers around the world.

-Luckily, there are plenty of Fair Trade Beauty Brands that are not only protecting the planet, but are also giving something positive back to the communities that help make their products.
+Luckily, there are plenty of Fair Trade Beauty Brands around today.
+These are not only protecting the planet, but are also giving something positive back to the communities that help make their products.
 Here’s our list of some of the best Fair Trade beauty brands helping those in need.

-This company’s organic coconut oil is specially formulated to hydrate skin.
+This is one of the simplest Fair Trade beauty brands.
+Their organic coconut oil is specially formulated to hydrate skin.
 It may seem like a really basic product, so you may be wondering: why would I buy this, instead of just hitting the grocery store?
 And the answer is:their ethics.
 Conscious Coconut’s products are as kind to people and the planet as they are to your skin.
 Oh, and plus, they make really cool body brushing brushes from coconut fibres, too.

 How they help: The company works directly with coconut farmers and packaging suppliers in Bali, supporting Fair Trade practices in the process.
 Conscious Coconut sources their ingredients from the poorest communities in the world to help elevate them out of poverty, and boasts close and personal relationships with everyone connected to the company.